Sheffield, North Carolina: Sheffield today

 Sheffield-Calahaln Volunteer Fire Department is the center of the community as in many rural parts of North Carolina.
 The Community Center is available for public use.
-Sheffield Pallet Company is the only active business today, but the Sheffield music hall opened by John Henry and Ethel Reeves opens sporadically and attracts fans of bluegrass and square dance music.
+Sheffield Pallet Company is the only active business today.
+What was once the Sheffield Music Hall, on the corner of Turkey Foot rd. and Sheffield rd., was owned and operated by John Henry and Ethel Reeves.
+It featured live bluegrass music and dancing.
+It was sold out of the family in 2023.
 The local weekly newspaper, The Davie County Enterprise-Record, features a Sheffield-Calahaln news column each week that highlights current events and other community information.